Joan Dye Gussow: Biography

-Joan Dye Gussow, EdD, is the first Mary Swartz Rose Professor emerita and former chair of the Nutrition Education Program at Teachers College, Columbia University, where she has been a long-time analyst and critic of the U.S. food system.
+Gussow was the first Mary Swartz Rose Professor emerita and former chair of the Nutrition Education Program at Teachers College, Columbia University, where she had been a long-time analyst and critic of the U.S. food system.
 In her classic 1978 book The Feeding Web: Issues in Nutritional Ecology, which tracked the environmental hazards of an increasingly globalizing food system, she foreshadowed by several decades the current interest in relocalizing the food supply.
-This manifesto has also made her one of the most influential people in food thinking.
-She has influenced the likes of Barbara Kingsolver, Michael Pollan, and Marion Nestle.
+This manifesto had also made her one of the most influential people in food thinking.
+She influenced the likes of Barbara Kingsolver, Michael Pollan, and Marion Nestle.

 Her subsequent books include The Nutrition Debate (1986), Chicken Little, Tomato Sauce and Agriculture (1991), and This Organic Life: Confessions of a Suburban Homesteader (2001), the latter based on the lessons learned from transitioning to growing virtually all of her own food at the home she shared with her husband in Piermont, New York; her husband, Alan, died while she was writing the book.
 Her 2010 book, Growing, Older, is as its subtitle suggests, a garden-based collection of “reflections on death, life and vegetables”.

-In addition to her books, she has also produced a variety of articles on food-related topics.
-Gussow currently lives, writes, and grows organic vegetables on the west bank of the Hudson River.
-She is at work on a new book based on the complete destruction and miraculous resurrection of her beloved garden.
+In addition to her books, she also produced a variety of articles on food-related topics.
+Gussow lived, wrote, and grew organic vegetables on the west bank of the Hudson River.
+She was at work on a new book based on the complete destruction and miraculous resurrection of her beloved garden.
 Her tentative title: “Starting Over at 81”.

+Gussow died at her home in Piermont from congestive heart failure on March 7, 2025, at the age of 96.